 Around this plane are various traditional modes of transportation that includes wood carved palanquins.

 Jasnathis – a group of Siddhis who displayed their great spiritual and physical strength by walking on nails or swords.
 Some of their equipment is on display.

 There are galleries in other rooms that have an amazing collection of royal images.
 What you cannot miss noticing is the presence of royal women in these portraits – as young girls as well as queens.

 Prachina Museum has an interesting book with a silver cover.

 This painting of a Rajput woman killing Akbar is interesting.
-The story goes that Akbar liked the woman and he sent her husband for a campaign to another country.
+The story goes that Akbar liked the woman and he sent her husband on a campaign to another country.
 When he tried to get her, she took out her Kataar or dagger and was ready to kill Akbar – who literally pleaded for his life.
 Talks about the social structure of that time as well as empowered women who would not shy away from killing the king.
 The name of the woman mentioned in the verse below this painting is Kiran – so it may not be a figment of the imagination.

 - Tickets for Adult Indians were priced at RS 300/-.
 All private palaces & forts have high-priced tickets.
 Saw the same at Laxmi Niwas Palace in Vadodara.